-Harding Lawson Associates (HLA) has prepared this Environmental Baseline Survey (EBS) to present the results of the assessment of known existing environmental conditions for Parcels 1 through 7 at Moffett Federal Airfield (MFA), formerly part of Naval Air Station (NAS) Moffett Field (NAS Moffett Field), California.
-The subject parcels are heretofore referred to as the NASA Research Park (NRP) Parcels.
+Harding ESE Inc. (Harding ESE) has prepared this Environmental Baseline Survey (EBS) to present the results of the assessment of known existing environmental conditions for Parcels 2, 3, 4, 6, and 7 at Moffett Federal Airfield (MFA), formerly part of Naval Air Station (NAS) Moffett Field (NAS Moffett Field), California.
+The subject parcels are part of the planned redevelopment project referred to as the NASA Research Park (NRP).
+For presentation purpose, the EBS divides the NRP into 7 parcels, hereafter, referred to as the NRP Parcels.
+An EBS for Parcel 1 and Parcel 5 were previously prepared (HLA, 2000b; Harding ESE, 2000).
 The location of Moffett Field is shown on Plate 1 and the NRP is shown on Plate 2.
-HLA conducted the assessment and prepared this report under contract to PAI/ISSI on behalf of NASA Ames.
+Harding ESE conducted the assessment and prepared this report under contract to PAI/ISSi on behalf of NASA Ames Research Center.

 As shown on Plate 1, the NRP Parcels are located along the southern boundary of the Moffett Field and comprise an area of approximately 213 acres that is being planned for redevelopment as a collaborative research and educational campus.
 As discussed above and in Section 2.0, the area is within Moffett Field, which was continuously operated by the U.S. military since it was commissioned in 1933 until it was transferred to the National Aeronautics and Space Administration (NASA) in 1994.
-As described in the Moffett Field Comprehensive Use Plan, Environmental Assessment (Brady & Associates, 1994), portions of Moffett Field will be converted from their former military use and leased for redevelopment as a laboratory and associated offices.
+As described in the Moffett Field Comprehensive Use Plan, Environmental Assessment (Brady & Associates, 1994), portions of Moffett Field will be converted from their former military use and redeveloped as a laboratory and associated offices.
 In addition, the remainder of NRP is proposed for development as a collaborative research and educational campus as described in the Notice of Intent to Prepare an Environmental Impact Statement, published in the Federal Register on June 16, 2000.